 Red Flags for Bad Abstractions

-Method names that don’t make sense for all implementations:
+Method names that don’t make sense for all implementations.
+Lots of empty or default implementations.
+Frequently checking types at runtime.

 1